The media has been discussing rumors that Alibaba owner, Jack Ma, has not spoken out publicly for several months.

-Chinese authorities are considering nationalizing the largest Internet retailer Alibaba Group, owned by billionaire Jack Ma.
-The International Business Times portal first reported this concerning market participants.
+Chinese authorities are considering nationalizing the largest internet retailer Alibaba Group, owned by billionaire Jack Ma.
+The International Business Times portal was the first to report this.

 The information became actively discussed in the media amid rumors that Jack Ma did not appear in public for several months.
 The last time he was seen was in late October 2020.
-In particular, the Alibaba owner missed Africa's Business Heroes contest organized by his structures in early January.
+Specifically, the Alibaba owner missed Africa's Business Heroes contest organized by his structures in early January.

-Earlier, the world's media reported that Chinese authorities seek to increase their stake in the Internet giant, which plays a significant role in its economy.
+Earlier, the world's media reported that Chinese authorities seek to increase their stake in the internet giant, which plays a significant role in its economy.
 In particular, Alibaba Group was targeted by a campaign to strengthen oversight of the tech sector.
-An antitrust investigation was initiated against the company, and Ant Group was required to focus on the payment service and adjust its operating business in other areas.
+An antitrust investigation was initiated against the company.
+The Ant Group was required to focus on the payment service and adjust its business operations in other areas.

 Photo credit: depositphotos.com.